itplr-kosit/xml-mutate/doc/spec.md

 There are three app runtime modes:

-1. Mutation mode (the default): Generate mutations only
+1. Generate mutations mode (the default): Generate mutations only
-2. Test run mode: Generate mutations and test the resulting instances
+2. Test and generate mutations mode: Generate mutations and test the resulting instances
-3. And a check that xmute instructions are syntactically correct and exectuable
+3. Check mode: Check that xmute instructions are syntactically correct and exectuable

 ### Mutation mode

-One mutator after the other in the order of appaerance in the DOM tree.
+One mutator after the other in the order of appearance in the XML tree.
 Each independent of the other.

 Per default a mutator gets executed on the next element sibling, otherwise xpath has to be defined.
 This xpath is then relative to the context in which the mutator is declared.

+### Mutate and Test mode

+Mutates like in Mutation mode and also tests each generated instance against XML Schema and Schematron.

 ### User Interface